Cray® XC™ Series: Adaptive Supercomputing

 Aries™ Interconnect and Dragonfly Topology

 To provide this breakthrough performance and scalability, Cray XC series supercomputers integrate the HPC-optimized Aries interconnect.
-This innovative intercommunications technology, implemented with a high-bandwidth, low-diameter network topology called Dragonfly, provides substantial improvements on all of the network performance metrics for HPC: bandwidth, latency, message rate and more.
+This innovative network technology, implemented with a high-bandwidth, low-diameter topology called Dragonfly, provides substantial improvements on all of the network performance metrics for HPC: bandwidth, latency, message rate and more.
 Delivering global bandwidth scalability at reasonable cost across a distributed memory system, this network gives programmers global access to all of the memory of parallel applications and supports the most demanding global communication patterns.
+The open architecture of the Cray XC series offers intranode flexibility, empowering users to run applications with either scalar or accelerator processing elements depending on their requirements for parallelism.

-Cray XC series systems utilize Dragonfly network topology, constructed from a configurable mix of backplane, copper and optical links, providing scalable global bandwidth, avoiding expensive external switches and enabling easy in-place upgrades for growing bandwidth requirements in the future.
-Cray XC air-cooled systems utilize backplane and copper cabling only to reduce costs for technical enterprise applications.
+Cray XC series systems exploit a Dragonfly network topology — constructed from a configurable mix of backplane, copper and optical links — providing scalable global bandwidth, avoiding expensive external switches and enabling easy in-place processor upgrades.
+Cray XC air-cooled systems utilize backplane and copper cabling only to reduce costs for simulation, test, development, analytics and AI environments.
+Depending on whether a cabinet is air- or liquid-cooled, each cabinet can be populated with up to three chassis (one for air-cooled systems), culminating in up to 384 sockets per cabinet.

 The Aries ASIC provides the network interconnect for compute nodes on Cray XC series base blades and implements a standard PCI Express Gen3 host interface, supporting a wide range of HPC processing compute engines.
 The universal nature of Cray XC series open architecture allows the system to be configured with the best available devices today, then augmented or upgraded in the future with the user’s choice of processors, coprocessors and accelerators using processor daughter cards.